 This fic is AU in that Jan Di never went to Shinhwa and, consequently, Ga Eul and Yi Jeong have never met before.
 Neither Jan Di nor Ga Eul know any of the F4 personally.
-Ga Eul and Jan Di are still lifelong best friends (in this fic, they are actually roommates who share an apartment, so look forward to some appearances from Jan Di...and another person I won't name yet but you can probably guess).
+Ga Eul and Jan Di are still lifelong best friends (in this fic, they are actually roommates who share an apartment, so look forward to some appearances from Jan Di as well as others!).

 Yi Jeong had come to the end of the line.
 No more stalling.
 No more excuses.
 His parents had made one thing abundantly clear—either he would find a suitable spouse or they would find one for him.

 He'd been handed a list of the top ten most eligible A-list bachelorettes with which an alliance would be mutually beneficial and tasked with at least narrowing it down to two or three suitable candidates for his parents' perusal.

 To that end, he'd set up ten dates.
 One per week, each with a different candidate.
 At the end of ten weeks, he would pick the one least likely to annoy him for the rest of his life, preferably someone who wouldn't be picky about whether he actually loved her or not.
 He had no interest in falling in love and enough sense to not expect it, anyway.
 His parents' marriage was exhibit A for why such hopes could only lead to mutually assured destruction.